Saad-Shaikh095/Projects/Vehicle Fuel Calculator/README.md

 Understand your vehicle’s fuel efficiency

-❤️ Developer
+## ❤️ Developer

-This project was created by Saad Shaikh, who loves making helpful tools & learning Python.
+This project was created by Saad Shaikh.